srynprjl/portfolio/README.md

 To run this project locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the dependencies using your preferred package manager (e.g., npm, yarn, or bun).
+2. Install the dependencies using your preferred package manager (e.g., npm, pnpm, or bun).
 3. Start the development server with the dev command.

 ```bash